On Evaluating The Performance of Watermarked Machine-Generated Texts Under Adversarial Attacks: Experiment Settings

 For the Token sampling-based watermark schemes, in Convert and Exponential, the number of hashed keys is set to 4.
 In Inverse, the number of hashed keys is set to 4 and the number of shifts is set to 2.

-For the Format-based watermark, in WHITEMARK, the replaced whitespace is $\setminus$u2004 and the probability of replacement is set to 0.6.
-In UniSpaCh watermark, the several specific whitespace we used are \{\ $\setminus$u2000, $\setminus$u2001, $\setminus$u2004, $\setminus$u2006, $\setminus$u2007, $\setminus$u2008, $\setminus$u2009, $\setminus$u200A \}.
+For the Format-based watermark, in WHITEMARK, the replaced whitespace is $U+2004$ and the probability of replacement is set to 0.6.
+In UniSpaCh watermark, the several specific whitespace we used are \{\ $U+2000$, $U+2001$, $U+2004$, $U+2006$, $U+2007$, $U+2008$, $U+2009$, $U+200A$ \}.
 The probability of replacement is set to 0.6.

-For the Lexcial-based watermark, we use the default setting that the similarity threshold is set to 0.5 and the number of candidate synonyms is set to 8 for every word.
+For the Lexical-based watermark, we use the default setting that the similarity threshold is set to 0.5 and the number of candidate synonyms is set to 8 for every word.

 Note that the watermark detection threshold is set to 0.95 for all watermark schemes.

 \mypara{Attack based on LLMs setup} The attack methods in our paper have been divided into two categories which are attack based on LLMs and attack based on existing text.
 For the former category, we implement two attack methods including Emoji attack~\cite{goodside2023adversarial} and distill attack~\cite{gu2024learnability}.
 For the latter category, we implement nine attack methods including contraction, lowercase, expansion, misspelling, typo which are proposed by Liang et al.~\cite{liang2022holistic}, modify, synonym which are proposed by Piet et al.~\cite{piet2023mark}, paraphrase~\cite{krishna2023paraphrasing} and translation~\cite{finlay2021argos}.